jrhoun/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/tracking-dxp-cloud-status-and-getting-help.md

 Within each environment, activities are organized into two sections: *Builds and Deployments* and *General Activities*.

-**Builds and Deployments**: This section lists all build, deployment, and ci related activities in a project environment.
+**Builds and Deployments**: This section lists all build, deployment, and CI related activities in a project environment.
 Each entry includes a Build ID, start time, duration, and status (e.g., in process, successful, failed, interrupted).

-**General Activities**: This section lists automated service events and manual team member activities other than build, deployment, and ci activities.
+**General Activities**: This section lists automated service events and manual team member activities other than build, deployment, and CI activities.
 General activities include the following categories: Services, Settings, Backup, Scaling, and Membership.

 ![Figure 3: View environment activities from the DXP Cloud console](./tracking-dxp-cloud-status-and-getting-help/images/03.png)